 Role of the Director of Naval History - The Director of Naval History will administer the selection of the fellow and will designate a senior staff historian to furnish advice to the fellow as appropriate.
 The Director of Naval History will be available to review the dissertation, but responsibility for direction, control, progress, and final approval of the dissertation will remain with the sponsoring academic institution.

-What Is Expected of Fellows – In addition to measurable progress on the dissertation, in the form of collections researched and chapters written, recipients will be expected to produce and submit before the end of the fellowship period a bibliography relevant to their subject and a chronology of relevant events and developments suitable for posting on the command's website.
-The fellow will be expected to arrange for the presentation of a bound copy of the dissertation to the Navy Department Library, subject to author and institution restrictions.
+What Is Expected of Fellows – In addition to measurable progress on the dissertation, in the form of collections researched and chapters written, recipients will be expected when the dissertation is finished to arrange for the presentation of a bound copy of the dissertation to the Navy Department Library, subject to author and institution restrictions.